96-Inch Water Transmission Main Relocation Project

 - Trees will be removed and replaced on the Macomb Orchard Trail between Dequindre Road and 24 Mile Road.
 A tree survey was performed to catalog tree species, size, and condition.

 - The Macomb Orchard Trail will be temporarily closed between Dequindre Road and 24 Mile Road during construction of the 96-inch water transmission main and subsequent trail restoration in the trail corridor.

 - Trail traffic will be temporarily rerouted using existing sidewalks along 24 Mile Road and Dequindre Road.

 - The paved portion of the Macomb Orchard Trail will be removed and replaced as part of the 96-inch water transmission main construction restoration.

 - A 30-feet-wide “tree free zone” is planned above the new, relocated 96-inch water transmission main.
-All trees removed for pipe installation will be replaced at a minimum of 1:1 ratio.
-Landscaping and hardscaping enhancements are planned for the trail restoration between 24 Mile Road and Dequindre Road.
+Outside of this “tree free zone”, trees that are removed for construction will be replaced at a minimum of 1:1 ratio.

 - Trail landscaping and hardscaping enhancements are planned for the trail restoration between Dequindre Road and 24 Mile Road.

 - Isolation valves are constructed in water transmission mains to allow certain portions of the water main to be temporarily closed for maintenance and repair.
 GLWA is installing additional isolation valves along the 96-inch water transmission main to provide flexibility in maintenance.
 This will improve the ability to inspect and maintain the transmission system in a timely manner.

 - This project will improve GLWA’s ability to perform operations and maintenance of the 96-inch water transmission main, valves and outlets.